kc3-lang/kc3/README.md

 their arguments do not get evaluated.
 However they get pattern matched and the full power of the pattern matcher is available for arguments destructuring.
 Use a map if you want named arguments.
-Use a list if you want &rest or &body arguments.
+Use a list if you want &rest arguments, use a block if you want a &body argument.

 When evaluated, a macro call returns a tag which is in turn evaluated in the calling site lexical environment.
 This allows for DSLs and custom control structures to be defined in C3.

+Many basic operations in C3 are defined as macros : error handling, free operations with `unwind-protect`, graph database operations like `Facts.with`.

 #### If, then, else.